tarantool/tarantool/doc/sphinx/book/box/box_space.rst

         | :codenormal:`--    The seventh argument is '!!' because '!!' is to be added at this position.`
         | :codenormal:`--    Therefore, after the following update, field[1] = 999, field[2] = 'X!!Z'.`
         | :codenormal:`box.space.tester:update({999}, {{':', 2, 2, 1, '!!'}})`

+    .. function:: upsert(key, {{operator, field_no, value}, ...}, {tuple})

+        Update or insert a tuple.

+        If there is an existing tuple which matches :code:`key`, then the request has the same effect as :ref:`update <box_update>` and the :code:`{{operator, field_no, value}, ...}` parameter is used.
+        If there is no existing tuple which matches :code:`key`, then the request has the same effect as :ref:`insert <box_insert>` and the :code:`{tuple}` parameter is used.

+        :param space_object space-object:
+        :param lua-value key: primary-key field values, must be passed as a Lua table if key is multi-part
+        :param table {operator, field_no, value}: a group of arguments for each operation, indicating what the operation is, what field the operation will apply to, and what value will be applied.
+The field number can be negative, meaning the position from the end of tuple (#tuple + negative field number + 1).

+        :return: the updated or inserted tuple.
+        :rtype:  tuple

+        Possible errors: it is illegal to modify a primary-key field.

+        Complexity Factors: Index size, Index type, number of indexes accessed, WAL settings.

+        | :codebold:`Example:`
+        |
+        | :codenormal:`tarantool>` :codebold:`box.space.tester:upsert({12},{{'=',3,'a'},{'=',4,'b'}},{13,'c'})`

     .. function:: delete(key)